 As your dog begins to get up into their golden years, their veterinary care needs will begin to change.
-Today our Suffolk County vets talk about how to take care of a senior dog and offer some tips and advice to help your pet stay healthy longer.
+Today our Deer Park vets talk about how to take care of a senior dog and offer some tips and advice to help your pet stay healthy longer.

 Senior Dogs & The Aging Process